PlVasilev/Domain-Driven-Design-ASP.NET-Microservices-App/README.md

 **Seller.Shared.DDD**  for containing All **Domain Driven Design Common Code**

 ### Domain Driven Design idea in this app
-#### My goal is Clean Architecture, so we have to Split the app on Layers
+#### My goal is Clean Architecture, so we have to Split the app into Layers
 1. Domain Layer - Entities - no data anotations, validations, custom domain exceptions, private setters, internal constuctors, public factories only for the aggregate roots
 2. Application Layer - using Intefaces and Commands (All but GET) & Queries (GET) for every call from the controllers, using MediatoR, using Input and Output Models
 3. Infrastructure Layer - Using Repository patern
 4. Presentation Layer - using Controllers with No application logic
-5. Test - App is generaly Tested with the Client, but there are some thest on Listings MS Domain Layer, Infrastructure Layer and Start Project
+5. Test - App is generaly Tested with the Client App, but there are some test on Listings MS Domain Layer, Infrastructure Layer and Start Project

 ##### In a few words on my FIRST DDD app I just tryed to split the app and integrate as much DDD concepts as I can and have the client app to asure myself if wroks as intended so these are the flows in the app that I can see: